 Crouched over the radio, Tu smiled stoically and soothed with his thick Mekong Delta vowels, ' You know Colonel Binh – he always play Russian Roulette. '

-' She believes you? '
+' She believe you? '

 ' According to our folklore, Tu, an ambassador is an honest man sent abroad to lie for his country. '

 Tu grinned as he concentrated.
 A new enemy voice burst from the headphones.
-He raised one so they both could listen.
+He raised one enough so they both could listen.
 Another position report, static resumed its low hiss.

 On the other side of the World, his widowed mother and younger sister were asleep in an old house tucked in a wooded valley on Exmoor.
 And while they innocently slept, he raped diplomacy.
 Neither female knew he was still on active service.
 Then only a fool would venture out here, barely twenty-eight years old, ten thousand miles from home, and walking point for somebody else's war.